10d9e/fhe-lwr/README.md

 *If we were to daydream about a perfect cryptographic world...*

-It would be akin to having a self-cleaning oven that could handle all the spills and splatters of baking (computations) without any loss in oven functionality (data integrity) or the need for the baker (user) to intervene.
-In the cryptographic landscape, this is the Holy Grail — an FHE scheme that could handle unlimited computations without significant performance degradation or security compromises.
+*It would be akin to having a self-cleaning oven that could handle all the spills and splatters of baking (computations) without any loss in oven functionality (data integrity) or the need for the baker (user) to intervene.
+In the cryptographic landscape, this is the Holy Grail — an FHE scheme that could handle unlimited computations without significant performance degradation or security compromises.*

-In practice, achieving this for LWR-based homomorphic encryption remains theoretical.
-To date, no fully satisfactory method for unbounded FHE using LWR has been proposed that matches the practicality of bootstrapping in LWE-based schemes.
-The research is ongoing, and it's possible that advances in lattice-based cryptography or new insights into rounding errors could provide a breakthrough in the future.
-For now, though, the quest for an efficient and secure unbounded FHE scheme using LWR continues, with the community actively exploring novel techniques and approaches.

 In theory, one might think that because Learning with Rounding (LWR) introduces a constant and deterministic error, it would simplify the process of bootstrapping compared to the Learning with Errors (LWE) approach, where the error is random.
 However, there are several nuances to consider: